-The requested documents contain personal data such as the names and positions of persons who do not form part of the senior management of the European Commission.
+The requested documents contain personal data such as the name and the address of a person who do not form part of the senior management of the European Commission.
+Moreover, they contain handwritten notes and signatures.

 The names of the persons concerned as well as other data from which their identity can be deduced undoubtedly constitute personal data in the meaning of Article 3(1) of Regulation (EU) 2018/1725.